robcarver17/pysystemtrade/docs/production.md

 ...
 ```

-When the project is installed, the above config would generate executable *shims* for all the interactive scripts into the current python path, which when run, would execute the configured function.
+When the project is installed, the above config would generate executable *shims* for all the interactive scripts into the current Python path, which when run, would execute the configured function.
 There are several advantages to this method:
 - no need for additional code or scripts
 - cross-platform compatibility
 - standard Python